r-windows/docs/faq.md

 ## Where R looks for the compiler

-The way R finds the compiler path is a bit convoluted for historical reasons, but it is quite simple.
 The most important thing is that the correct version of `make` is on the path. __It is not needed to put gcc on the path!__

 ```r
 # Check your path